StopIgra/StopIgr/README.md

 import logging
 from colorama import Fore
+from Channel import Channel
-from TwitchChannelPointsMiner import TwitchChannelPointsMiner from TwitchChannelPointsMiner.logger import LoggerSettings, ColorPalette from TwitchChannelPointsMiner.classes.Chat import ChatPresence from TwitchChannelPointsMiner.classes.Discord import Discord from TwitchChannelPointsMiner.classes.Webhook import Webhook from TwitchChannelPointsMiner.classes.Telegram import Telegram from TwitchChannelPointsMiner.classes.Settings import Priority, Events, FollowersOrder from TwitchChannelPointsMiner.classes.entities.Bet import Strategy, BetSettings, Condition, OutcomeKeys, FilterCondition, DelayMode from TwitchChannelPointsMiner.classes.entities.Streamer import Streamer, StreamerSettings
+from Channel.logger import LoggerSettings, ColorPalette from Channel.classes.Chat import ChatPresence from Channel.classes.Discord import Discord from Channel.classes.Webhook import Webhook from Channel.classes.Telegram import Telegram from Channel.classes.Settings import Priority, Events, FollowersOrder from Channel.classes.entities.Bet import Strategy, BetSettings, Condition, OutcomeKeys, FilterCondition, DelayMode from Channel.classes.entities.Streamer import Streamer, StreamerSettings

-twitch_miner = TwitchChannelPointsMiner(
+twitch_miner = Channel(
     username="your-twitch-username",
     password="write-your-secure-psw",           # If no password will be provided, the script will ask interactively claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on the startup